beenotung/ts-liveview/README.md

 Previous versions of ts-liveview use [template string](https://github.com/beenotung/ts-liveview/blob/25f54760b378c0a0d8d2607bde4afa2878bb0ae6/test/demo-server-clock.ts#L11) to build html.
 It allows the engine to quickly construct the html output for [morphdom](https://github.com/patrick-steele-idem/morphdom) to patch the DOM.

 With the template string based approach, html injection _could be_ avoided when explicitly using helper function to sanitize the dynamic content.
-However it requires the developer to be careful which could be bug-prone.
+However it requires the developer to be careful, which could be bug-prone.

 ## Why no virtual-dom diff?